 Who uses Bing?

 The average Bing user’s age is 35 or more, and the majority are married and make over $100,000.
 50% of users are female, and 50% are male.

 Which country uses Bing the most?

-Bing is most popular in the US.
+Bing is most popular in China.

 What is the number 1 Bing search?

 An interesting fact about Bing is that the most popular query on the search engine is ‘Google.’

 How many searches does Bing get a day?